GoldOchsen666/Airbnb_Boston/README.md

 1. What neighbourhoods are more expensive to stay at?
 2. Do good review scores influence the price?
 If yes, how?
-3. What attributes have the most influence (positive and negative) on the price?
+3. What other attributes have the most influence (positive and negative) on the price?

 ## File Descriptions <a name="files"></a>